TakeoYakura/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is when you have a function inside of another function the inner function use the outer functions variables.
 2. Study the following code, then answer the questions below.

 ```js